tisem-digital-marketing/2021-smwa/docs/software_install.md

 You will need to install the necessary software on to your laptop or personal computer to bring to work through the coding portions of this class.

-Installation instructions are provided for Windows, Mac and Linux (Debian Flavours).
+* Installation instructions are provided for Windows, Mac and Linux (Debian Flavours).
-We strongly advise against you using Chromebooks (Android) for this course.
+* We strongly advise *against* using Chromebooks (Android) for this course.
-To work through the installation you will need administrator rights on your machine.
+* To work through the installation you will need administrator rights on your machine.

 Go to the [Installation Guide](https://tisem-digital-marketing.github.io/2021-smwa-installation-guide/).